MitchellWeg/MitchellWeg.github.io/content/post/using-docker-compose.md

 This is not only limited to the redis container.
 Consult the reference of your container you want to use to see all the environment variables you can set.

 #### Networks
-With docker-compose you can also specify a network.
+With docker-compose, you can also specify a network.
 This is an internal network which can be used by the containers to talk to each other.
 By default docker-compose creates a network.

 You can join two (or more) containers together like this:
 ```yaml